-Managing Flight Plan Forms
+Managing Flight Plans

-When viewing the listing of flight plan forms, you may wish to remove some to keep the length of the list under control.
-To remove a flight plan form, swipe your finger from right to left across the entry, then tap the red "Delete" button.
+When viewing the listing of flight plan, you may wish to remove some to keep the length of the list under control.
+To remove a flight plan, swipe your finger from right to left across the entry, then tap the red "Delete" button.
+You can also tap the red "Delete" button at the bottom of an entry and confirm to delete it.
 This will not close or cancel a filed plan, but will remove its details from ForeFlight Mobile.